St John's offers a supportive environment to its students

 Remember the Porters are on duty 24/7 and can offer a listening ear or assist you to access further help.

-The University Counselling Service run group workshops each term and these may be particularly useful in the lead up to exams.
+The University Counselling Service run group workshops each term and these may be particularly useful.
 Please see further information below.

 The workshop topics are as follows: